cianix/biolucxum/README.md

 Concatenate several VCF to standard output.

+### compareVCF

+A simple script to compare the gentypes from a pair of VCF files.

 ### fullBundle2subset

 To build a GATK reference genome with less chromosomes, all the unuseful chromosomes must be removed